Lovinoes/website/web/docs/panel/features/dashboard/api-keys.md

 **Recreate** issues a new key value with the same name and permissions, immediately invalidating the old value; the new one appears once in an **API Key Recreated** modal.
 Use this if a key may have leaked. **Remove** deletes the key outright.

+### Bulk Actions

+Select rows with their checkboxes, by dragging across them, or with `Ctrl+A` (`Esc` clears); only rows on the current page are selected.
+The action bar can **Enable**, **Disable** or **Delete** the selected keys; enabling and disabling skip keys already in that state, and deleting asks for confirmation first.
+Each action reports how many items it changed, skipped or failed in a toast.

 ## Third-Party Key Requests

 External applications can send you to `/account/api-keys/create` or `/account/api-keys/update` to request a key with specific permissions, or changes to an existing one.
 The page shows exactly what is requested, with **Added**, **Granted**, and **Removed** badges on the permission diff, warns when admin permissions are involved, and returns you to the app's callback URL once you approve.